muldjord/occurity/README.md

 ##### 'optotype' chart type specific
 * optotype="sloan" (required) <-- Which optotype is used by this chart.
 This MUST correspond to the name of a subdirectory located in the `optotypes` subfolder.
 In this case `optotypes/sloan`.
 * startsize="0.1" <-- Sets optotype size on initialization.
 Size must match with a size from a `row` below.
+* crowdingspan="2.5" <-- Sets optotype crowding span in size relative arc minutes.
+If left out the default value of 2.5 is used.

 ###### 'row' node
 Must be nested inside a `chart` node.
 A single `row` node defines a row in the chart.
 It has the following format: